Random Access Channel Coding in the Finite Blocklength Regime: Introduction

 In the central portion of this paper, we view the random access channel as a collection of all possible MACs that might arise as a result of the transmitter activity pattern.
-Barring the intricacies of multiuser decoding, viewing an unknown channel as a collection of possible channels, without assigning an a priori probability to each, is known as the \emph{compound channel} model \cite{blackwell1959capacity}.
-In the context of single-transmitter compound channels, it is known that if the decoding time is fixed, the transmission rate cannot exceed the capacity of the weakest channel from the collection \cite{blackwell1959capacity}, while the dispersion may be better (smaller) \cite{polyanskiy2013dispersion}.
-With feedback and allowing a variable decoding time, one can do much better \cite{tchamkerten2002feedback,draper2004efficient,shulman2003unknown,blits2012universal}.
+Barring the intricacies of multiuser decoding, the model that views an unknown channel as a collection of possible channels without assigning an a priori probability to each is known as the \emph{compound channel} model \cite{blackwell1959capacity}.
+In the context of single-transmitter compound channels, it is known that if the decoding time is fixed, the transmission rate cannot exceed the capacity of the weakest channel from the collection \cite{blackwell1959capacity}, though the dispersion may be better (smaller) \cite{polyanskiy2013dispersion}.
+With feedback and a variable decoding time, one can do much better \cite{tchamkerten2002feedback,draper2004efficient,shulman2003unknown,blits2012universal}.

 In \cite{polyanskiy2017perspective}, Polyanskiy argues for removing the transmitter identification task from the physical layer encoding and decoding procedures of a MAC.
 As he points out, such a scenario was previously discussed by Berger~\cite{berger1981poisson} in the context of conflict resolution.
 Polyanskiy further suggests studying MACs whose conditional channel output distributions are insensitive to input permutations.
-For such channels, provided that all transmitters use the same codebook, the receiver can at best hope to recover the messages sent, without recovering the transmitter identity.
+For such channels, if all transmitters use the same codebook, then the receiver can at best hope to recover the messages sent without recovering who transmitted which message (the transmitter identity).
+In some networks the transmitter identification task can be insignificant.
+For example, in some sensor networks, we might be interested in the collected measurements but indifferent to the identities of the collecting sensors.
+In scenarios where transmitter identity is required, it can be included in the payload.